Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 Plitvice or Krka: Location

 Let me start by saying that I traveled through the entire country only by public transportation.
-This means that you can easily reach most places, including these two parks, by bus.
+This means you can easily reach most places, including these two parks, by bus.
 Check Flixbus or Getbybus for cheap bus rides across Croatia.
 Another great aggregator for multiple transportation options is Omio.

 Early morning at Plitvice Lakes